 Frequently Asked Questions

-We conduct online video consultations through an application called Coviu.
+We conduct online video consultations.
 Here’s how to make the most of it:

 - Ask for help during your consultation if you need it

-Medication is not generally covered by insurance as it is not on the Pharmaceutical Benefits Scheme.
-But we recommend consulting your private insurer to make sure.
+Medication is not generally covered by insurance but we recommend consulting your private insurer to check your individual policy.

-- Allergic to any ingredient used in cannabinoid product
+- Allergic to any ingredient used in a nature-based product

 - Have unstable cardio-pulmonary disease or cardiovascular disease

 - Have previous psychotic or concurrent active mood disorder

 - Have severe feelings of anxiousness and low moods.

 - Are pregnant or breastfeeding